chucklqsun/apollo_learning/install_nvidia_in_docker.md

 ## Docker gcc version issue
 * Root cause: docker may use gcc-4.8, which cannot install NVIDIA driver(build kernel failed).
+* I found gcc version is related to the Linux kernel, which maybe 4.9 or 5.0, try both if modprobe load nvidia.ko fail!
-* Solution: apt-get intall gcc-4.9 in docker and change the softlink of gcc under /usr/bin to gcc-4.9, install driver and restore the softlink back to gcc-4.8
+* Solution: apt-get install gcc-4.9 or gcc-5 in docker and change the softlink of gcc under /usr/bin to gcc-4.9 or gcc-5, install driver and restore the softlink back to gcc-4.8